forcedotcom/ConnectApiHelper/README.md

     ConnectApi.FeedItem fi = ConnectApi.ChatterFeeds.postFeedElement(Network.getNetworkId(), input);

-Streamlined rich text and inline images
+Streamlined rich text , inline images and records
 ---------------------------------------
-If you want to add rich text or inline images in your post, one line will do it:
+If you want to add rich text ,inline images or record mentions in your post, one line will do it:

     ConnectApi.FeedItem fi = ConnectApiHelper.postFeedItemWithRichText(Network.getNetworkId(),
-    'me', 'Have you seen this <b>gorgeous</b> view? {img:069x00000000D7m:View of the Space Needle from our office.}');
+    'me', 'Have you seen this <b>gorgeous</b> view? {img:069x00000000D7m:View of the Space Needle from our office.} \nBy the way, please check {record:01t3E000002GCm9QAG}');

 ... instead of this: